PolterSkun/Info-Project/README.md

 # Info-Project
-Hello, this is our first programming project in school, which is bigger than a few lines of code.\
-\
+Hello, and welcome to CupcakeStudios.\
+Our newest game, `CupcakeSpaceExploitation`, is a game where you can slip into the boots of an agent of a grand corporation and exploit planets and labour for their resources.
+(This aspect is sadly not yet too much build upon and explained in the game, but will perhaps be addeted in upcoming updates).
+## Some Gerneral Information
-## Why was this Project created?
+### Why was this Project created?
+It was created as a part of a school project and its main focus was to show what we had learned, to develope new skills and to show them off.

-## How to view the source-code in Unity yourself
+### How to view the source-code in Unity yourself
 First, open git bash and input the following line:\
 `git clone https://github.com/PolterSkun/Info-Project.git`\
 This creats a clone of the project on your PC.\
-The Unity version that we used to creat the Game is "", which you may download [here]().\
+Then open UnityHub, add the projects to your project list and start the Project.\
+This may not work, due to your Version of Unity, which must match ours, in order to view the project.
+For creating this project we used `Unity Version "2023.3.3f1"`, which you may download [here]().\
+For clarity reasons we divided our scripts into 2 folders: ui and notui.

+### How to play
+You can find the build for our game, `CupcakeSpaceExploitation`, [here]().
+Though be warned: This project is far from finished and is subject to many bugs.
+Futhermore it is NOT feature complete.
+In fact the main gamplay-loop is not yet accessible for the player to enjoy.

 ## What we have done:
 ### Time schedule